In this article, we detail all the advantages of telecommuting, for both employers and employees. Spoiler alert: there are some disadvantages too.

 It is a real pledge of confidence that gives the feeling of being valued and useful to the company and gives the desire to become more involved.

 When you want to give autonomy, you have to determine a framework beforehand without increasing the workload or giving too many responsibilities.
-An employee must be free to make mistakes and to experiment, without this having repercussions on his or her job.
+An employee must be free to make mistakes and to experiment, without having repercussions on his or her job.

 It is, therefore, necessary to make sure that all stakeholders are comfortable with empowerment, that they feel free to use their skills and are ready to innovate to achieve their goals.